The Dirty Picture: Marketing

 The first look of The Dirty Picture and a short teaser were launched online on 26 August 2011.
 The enthusiastic response even prompted its producers to consider a sequel.
 The film's trailer on YouTube got over 500,000 hits in one day and one million hits in two days.
 Meanwhile, the theatrical trailer was launched on 30 August at a single screen cinema in Bandra.
 The space was especially decorated to recreate the retro era.
 Since the film is set in the 1980s, a time when multiplexes did not exist, the producers thought it would be fitting to show the première on a single screen.

 The lead stars created publicity by organising a promotional campaign in the festival of Mithibai College on 30 November.
 As a part of the film promotion, actors Vidya Balan, Tusshar Kapoor and Emraan Hashmi made appearances on the popular TV show Bigg Boss aired on Colors on 26 November 2011.
 Balan also entered the house to spend some time with the housemates and present a red sari to Sunny Leone, as a present.
 On 27 November 2011, Balan and Hashmi made guest appearances on a special episode of the TV series Bade Achhe Lagte Hain.
 Balan shook leg to the song, "Ooh La La" with Saakshi Tanwar, the female lead actress of the show.

 Music

 T-Series acquired the music rights for The Dirty Picture.
 Vishal–Shekhar composed four tracks and Rajat Arora penned the lyrics for them.
-The first of the four tracks, "Ooh La La," sung by Shreya Ghoshal and Bappi Lahiri was released on the internet on 19 October 2011.
+The first of the four tracks, "Ooh La La," sung by Shreya Ghoshal and Bappi Lahiri was released on the internet on 4 November 2011, along with the soundtrack.
 "Ooh La La" was featured in Fox American sitcom television series New Girl episode "Big Mama P". and was used in some regional films, including in Race Gurram.
 The Tamil song "Nakka Mukka" was featured in the film.

-Joginder Tuteja of Bollywood Hungama gave the music an overall rating of 4/5 saying, "Music of The Dirty Picture takes the expected route and delivers what it promised" and chose Ooh La La and Ishq Sufiyana as picks from the album.
-Sukanya Verma of Rediff.com gave the album a rating of 2 and a half out of 5, and said the opening track of The Dirty Picture is the album's only star.

-Track list

 Release

 The film released worldwide on 2 December 2011, coinciding with the 51st birth anniversary of South Indian film siren Silk Smitha.
 Nationally, the film released on 1766 screens and on 120 screens abroad.
 The satellite rights were sold to SET for ₹80 million and another ₹20 million from music rights deal with T-Series.
 Raveena Tandon's husband, Anil Thadani acquired the distributor rights for ₹191 million.

+It was initially banned by the Pakistan Central Board of Film Censors due to concerns over obscenity, though it was later cleared for release only a week after the Indian premiere.